simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ### Props

-Let's revisit HelloWorld.vue.
+Let's revisit `HelloWorld.vue`.
 Earlier we saw how to pass content to a child component using slots.
-There's another way to pass information to a child component called props.
+There's another way to pass information to a child component called **props**.

 ```vue
 <!-- HelloWorld.vue -->